sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 );
 ```

-We will also add new translation key _BookingDatesForm.cleaningFeeLabel_
+We will also add new microcopy key _BookingDatesForm.cleaningFeeLabel_
 to **_en.json_** file where we can use **_fee_** variable to show the
 price.